AxelMGit/Ex_vehicles/readme.md

-FiveM Lua Script to make vehicle behavior more realistic.
+Game | FiveM Lua Script to make vehicle behavior more realistic.

 Like :
 - Break the shock absorbers off-road at high speed